vla7/telegraf_windows_cpu_temperature/README.md

-# Telegraf powerShell script to collect windows CPU temperature via OpenHardwareMonitor
+# Telegraf PowerShell script to collect CPU temperature via OpenHardwareMonitor on Windows

 Require OpenHardwareMonitor installed and started.
 Use nssm to run OpenHardwareMonitor as windows service.